HFCherish/order2/order_tasks.md

 27. get some order of some user
 	28. should return 200 when review some order of some user (resource.get) --2
 	29. should the response body contain uri info (resource.get) --2
- 	20. should the response body contain name, address, phone, total_price, created_at info (resource.get, bean) --5
+ 	20. should the response body contain name, address, phone, total_price, created_at info (resource.get, record) --5
- 	21. should the response body contain at least one order_item info (resource.get, bean) --2
+ 	21. should the response body contain at least one order_item info (resource.get, record) --2
- 	22. should the order\_item contain product_id, quantity, amount info (resource.get, bean) --2
+ 	22. should the order\_item contain product_id, quantity, amount info (resource.get, record) --2
 	3. --------------------------------------------------
 	30. should the amount of the item in that order is the price*quantity, in which price is the data when creating order (resourc.post, repo.save, mapper, record; mapper-findById) --15
 	30. should that order's total price is the sum of items' amounts (mapper-findAll, record) --10
 	28. should that order has a created date (mapper, record) --5
 27. get all orders of some user
 	28. should return 200 when review all orders of some user (resource.get) --2
+	29. should the response body contain at least one order info. (resource.get, record)  --15
 	29. should the response body contain uri info (resource.get) --2
- 	20. should the response body contain name, address, phone, total_price, created_at info (resource.get, bean) --5
+ 	20. should the response body contain name, address, phone, total_price, created_at info (resource.get, record) --5
 	3. --------------------------------------------------
 	29. should have tried to fetch all orders from database and should get one order when there's one order in database (repo.findAll) --2
 	31. should the order's id is the same as the created one (resourc.post, repo.save, mapper, database, record; repo.findAll, mapper) --13